rdtrob/linux-workshop/README.md

 "19" - Stop
 "20" - Terminal stop (akin to Ctrl-z).
 Program can choose to ignore it

-## Part 2 - Configuration & Environment
+## Part 2 - Configuration and Environment

 So the shell maintains a body of information during the shell session, this is the environment.
 While most programs use configuration files to adjust their behavior,